abby-doorknob/Blackjack-Java/README.md

 The goal of this program was to create a program similar to the card game Blackjack that I've played with friends and family in the past.
 I used custom objects to create the actual player game where you print "hit" and another card is dealt to you, and a method to bet however much you want.
 Another class called Opponent extends the Player class and has slight tweaks to both the game method and the betting system method.
 Within the client code, I used methods for things like asking for/making a save game, getting the deposit and the bet from the player, describing the win conditions, etc.

 Overall, the thing I struggled with the most was creating a way to save your game as well as detailing out all the win conditions.
 The win conditions was more tedious as I had to think of the different scenarios that could occur and decide if the player or the opponent should win.
 For creating a save game, it took me a while to come up with an idea for how I could save the game.
 Using files isn't exactly my strong suit but I went back to the textbook, as well as the class recordings, and managed to figure out a way.

-## Instructions For Execution

-To execute my project, you can launch the Blackjack.java file within the Blackjack folder from command prompt or something similar.

 ## Sample Output
 ![image](https://user-images.githubusercontent.com/91097095/144520238-748c26d5-8198-465b-9510-cb6fb7498972.png)